Agile, sprints, project management, and architecture change

 45 min read 6 outcomes 5 standards cited

-This is the sixth of 8 Migration and Delivery modules.
-It explains how agile delivery cadence and TOGAF architecture work can support one another rather than conflict automatically.
-The module covers the ADM adaptation patterns from G20F, the sprint integration model from G210, the project-management bridge from G188, and the practical question of which architecture decisions should stay stable while delivery iterates.
+Agile delivery cadence and TOGAF architecture work can support one another rather than conflict, once the enterprise is explicit about which decisions need central coordination and which can be delegated.
+The ADM adaptation patterns from G20F, the sprint integration model from G210, and the project-management bridge from G188 all turn on the same practical question: which architecture decisions should stay stable while delivery iterates.
 No prior knowledge of agile methods is assumed beyond what a newspaper technology section might contain.

 By the end of this module you will be able to: